KelseyStiff/Budget_App/readme.md

 * all expenses are added to a chart for viewing
 * user can delete transactions by selecting delete checkbox

-##KNOWN BUGS:
+##KNOWN BUGS/ISSUES:

-###*App doesnt start working until an Income transaction AND an Expense transaction have been added and page is refreshed

-###* Deleting a transaction also does not work because of same issue - a income and expense transaction must both exist for page to live update
+* Balance shows as NAN until a transaction is entered

-* No validation on if income/expense radio button is selected
+* No validation on if income/expense radio button is selected (which allows a transaction to be entered without a Type or Category and adds automatically to income total)